 We can help you file a Certificate of Amendment if you would like to change the name of your LLC or corporation.
-Call us at 1-800-345-CORP if you are thinking about changing your LLC name.
+Call us at 1-800-345-CORP if you are thinking about changing your LLC or corporation name.

 *Disclaimer*: Harvard Business Services, Inc. is neither a law firm nor an accounting firm and, even in cases where the author is an attorney, or a tax professional, nothing in this article constitutes legal or tax advice.
 This article provides general commentary on, and analysis of, the subject addressed.
 We strongly advise that you consult an attorney or tax professional to receive legal or tax guidance tailored to your specific circumstances.
 Any action taken or not taken based on this article is at your own risk.
 If an article cites or provides a link to third-party sources or websites, Harvard Business Services, Inc. is not responsible for and makes no representations regarding such source’s content or accuracy.
 Opinions expressed in this article do not necessarily reflect those of Harvard Business Services, Inc.

 There are 14 comments left for Change Your Business Name with the IRSSusan Szewczyk said: Thursday, July 15, 2021

 I just read your article about name change with the IRS.
 So if I made an error on my ss-4 and want to correct it, can I do this by simply writing to the IRS and requesting a name change of the EIN?
 Is there a form for this?
 We are not the usual entities as you described above we are obtaining EINs in connection with trust administration and probate matters.HBS Staff replied: Friday, July 16, 2021